 Churchwardens are the senior lay people of the parish and they are officers of the Bishop.

-The way in which churchwardens exercise their office will vary from parish to parish and warden to warden, but there are certain key functions given by Canon law which states that ‘they shall be foremost in representing the laity and in cooperating with the incumbent’ and that ‘they shall use their best endeavours to encourage the parishioners in the practise of true religion and to promote unity and peace among them’.
+The way in which churchwardens exercise their office will vary from parish to pad warden to warden, but there are certain key functions given by Canon law which states that ‘they shall be foremost in representing the laity and in cooperating with the incumbent’ and that ‘they shall use their best endeavours to encourage the parishioners in the practise of true religion and to promote unity and peace among them’.
 Churchwardens are key people in exercising the ministry of welcome to visitors and care for the needs of the congregation and parish.

 Churchwardens have a significant role in overseeing the practical care of the church building and its contents.
 They must maintain the inventory of the church and a log book of work done and should produce a report on this to the annual meeting of parishioners.
 They are also required to make reports each year to the archdeacon, who admits them into office on behalf of the Bishop.